gpozzi/machine-learning/acamica-data-scientist/nlp/README.md

 ## Iteration one

-The first model starts with a comprehensive `EDA` and applying some simple `data cleaning` techniques to end up building a `machine learning regression model` that performs better than a linear regression.
-Two models have been tried in this project: **decisionTreeRegressor** and **kNeighborsRegressor**
+The first model starts with a comprehensive `EDA` and preprocessing, which includes text normalization through SpaCy pipeline (`tok2vec`, `morphologizer`, `parser`, `ner`, `attribute_ruler` and `lemmatizer`), stopwords removal and lemmatization in order to pass words to improve model's accuracy.
+Then, a performance metric has been selected.

+After that, a benchmark model has been developed and compared with other two other models in order to determine the best performing one.
+The one that showed the best accuracy has had its hyperparameters optimized and finally some conclusions have been made about the performance and the methodology applied.

 ### Index
 - Scope